acemby/accountbot/README.md

 # accountbot
-a fork from Misakaf's emby account bot, added docker support and separated configurations from python script
+a fork from Misakaf's emby account bot, with some additions:
+- docker support
+- separated configurations from python script using environment variables
+- automatic database initialization
+- minor bug fix when running /info command on a user with no login history